romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an organization monitor the consumption of metered products like GitHub Actions minutes or storage for GitHub Packages?
+Q: How can an organization monitor the consumption of metered products like GitHub Actions minutes or storage for GitHub Packages?
 <details><summary>Show the answer</summary><p>

 - **By accessing the "Usage reports" section within the organization's billing settings**